AGamingS21/dotfiles/README.md

     - swaylock
         - no clock or dates.
         - would need swaylock effects but not in apt
+        - swaylock make sure not to put to sleep while charging.
     - window switching to make it like alt tabing on windows
     - Monitors
         - software to define layout and which ones on and off